MoRA: Mobility as the Backbone for Geospatial Representation Learning at Scale: Experiments

-\paragraph{Sensitivity to graph sampling.} Considering the importance of the mobility graph encoder, we conduct a sensitivity analysis on both the node neighbours sampling strategy and the sampling ratio (Figure~\ref{fig:ablation_and_sensitivity}(b)).
+\paragraph{Sensitivity to graph sampling.} Given the mobility graph encoder’s importance, we analyze sensitivity to neighbor sampling strategy and ratio (Figure~\ref{fig:ablation_and_sensitivity}(c)).
 We compare our \textit{top-$k$} sampling approach with random sampling, which retains links randomly based on a percentage threshold instead of depending on link weights.
-The results suggest that varying the \textit{top-$k$} sampling ratio has limited effect on performance, as the difference between top 10\% and top 30\% sampling remains marginal.
-In contrast,random sampling tends to include nodes from the "tail" of the long-tail distribution, introducing noise that adversely affects model accuracy.
+The results suggest that \textit{top-$k$} sampling shows minimal performance variation across ratios (top 10\% vs. top 30\%).
+Random sampling, by tending to include nodes from the "long-tail", introduces noise and generally underperforms top-k at the same ratios.
 As a result, random sampling generally underperforms \textit{top-$k$} sampling at equivalent ratios.
-However, as the random sampling ratio increases, the model gradually captures broader and more generalized patterns, while the relative impact of noise diminishes, leading to improved performance.
-These findings highlight that MobCLIP is a unified framework capable of balancing performance and computational efficiency under different graph configurations.
+Yet as the random ratio increases, more generalized patterns offset the noise, leading to improved performance.
+Overall, MoRA balances accuracy and efficiency across graph configurations.